JONSASSE/432-2018/projects/project2/APPROVED.md

-Nikolas Krieger | Predicting Life Satisfaction Based on Feelings towards the Other Carli Lehr      | The Role of Social Determinants of Health in Severity of Disease and Survival After Lung Transplant Elina Misicka   | The Role of Patient-Staff Interactions in Hospital Outpatient Readmission Rates Ruipeng Wei     | Can blood components indicate the presence of chronic kidney disease?
+Nikolas Krieger | Predicting Life Satisfaction Based on Feelings towards the Other Carli Lehr      | The Role of Social Determinants of Health in Severity of Disease and Survival After Lung Transplant Elina Misicka   | The Role of Patient-Staff Interactions in Hospital Outpatient Readmission Rates Andrew Tang     | Upstaging trends in surgically-resected Non-Small Cell Lung Cancer, 2004-2015 Sneha Vakamudi  | Hospital length of stay: What is more important, the patient or the picture?
+Ruipeng Wei     | Can blood components indicate the presence of chronic kidney disease?

 Investigative Team | Project 2 Title
 -------------------------------------- | -----------------------------------------------------------------------------
-Laura Baldassari & Sarah Planchon Pope | The Role of Mental Health in Neuroperformance in Multiple Sclerosis
+Laura Baldassari & Sarah Planchon Pope | The Role of Mental Health in Neuroperformance in Multiple Sclerosis Dongze He & Andrew Shan | Hyperlipidemia and fibrosis in obese patients after surgical intervention

-## Proposals Submitted but not yet Reviewed by Dr. Love (6 people)
+## Proposals Submitted but not yet Reviewed by Dr. Love (3 people)

-- Sneha Vakamudi
-- Andrew Tang
-- Dongze He and Andrew Shan
 - Abhishek Deshpande and Sandra Silva Camargo
+- Roberto Martinez

-## Proposals Still to Come or Under Revision (21 people)
+## Proposals Still to Come or Under Revision (20 people)

 - Remember, the deadline for Project 2 Proposal Submission is **2018-04-17 at 5 PM**.
 - Submit your Project 2 Proposal [at this link](https://goo.gl/forms/Zfgnq5pyAAzAlmUm1).